GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can be used for funneling mobs and setting up traps

 ### AI states
-- idle: mobs move predictably and are usually patrolling their own designated area
+- idle: mobs move predictably and are usually patrolling their designated area
 - alerted: mobs will investigate the area where they last saw/heard something suspicious, they move semi-predictably and usually go back to idle after a while without any sign of suspicious activity
 - combat: mobs move unpredictably and it'll take longer for them to go back to idle, it may not be possible to do so depending on the level design